 Below, we explore five ways you can upsell your services to build strong client relationships, maintain a steady stream of work, and generate more revenue for your business.

 First things first, consider your client.
 Is what you’re offering something that will drive ROI both now and in the future?
 Successfully upsell your clients by making sure the service you’re offering is a highly-relevant, value add-on to their primary purchase.

 For example, if you’ve developed a marketing strategy for a client, you may find that they are receptive to a social media program that can support the marketing plan you developed, or they may be interested in ongoing analytics reporting.

-2. Focus on Selling Solutions to Specific Problems
+2. Sell Solutions to Specific Problems

 Since most people purchase services to meet a particular need, start by identifying what the common needs are among your clients.
 Then, offer solutions that meet those needs—as long as they are within your area of expertise.

 For example, tennis clubs sell rackets and tennis balls.
 A yoga studio will likely sell mats and yoga apparel.
 It’s the same for services; if you are an IT consultant for a client that isn’t tech savvy, you might offer to sell training services.
 Likewise, if you are working with large amounts of client data, consider offering to streamline or organize their information systems.

 In your next client meeting, let them speak first.
 Listen to their stories and their problems, and then see if you have a solution or service to offer.
 Even informal client conversations can offer insight into how you can provide an actionable solution to a current or ongoing issue, and this is often an up-sell from your current project scope.

 Special deals, promotions, or bundling can sweeten the deal.
 Just like a buy two, get one free deal at a grocery or clothing store can make customers turn their head, so will the opportunity to receive something that offers added value for a discounted rate.